longturn/freeciv21/docs/install/install.rst

   http://www.sqlite.org/

-  The git version has additional requirements.
-A release version contains the generated files.

 * The programs from GNU :file:`gettext` version 0.15 or better

   Especially the :file:`xgettext` program is required to create the :literal:`*.gmo` files which aren't